 Key Estate Planning Tool: Family Meetings

-While some may want to leave their net worth or the contents of their will or trust secretive until after their death in fear of causing family anxiety, quarrels or merely out of privacy, it may be a good idea to have a family meeting about your estate plan so your family:
+While some may want to leave their net worth or the contents of their will or trust secretive until after their death in fear of causing family anxiety, quarrels or merely out of privacy, it may be a good idea to have a family meetings about your estate plan so your family:

 - understands the goals of your estate plan;